×

 • Value for Money: Are the features offered worth the cost?

-• Long-Term ROI: Will the emulator save costs over time by reducing errors, downtime, or training needs?
+• Long-Term ROI: Will hardware emulation save costs over time by reducing errors, downtime, or training needs?

 Charon: The Leading Hardware Emulator for Legacy Systems

 With over two decades of industry experience, Stromasys has been a leading provider of hardware emulation software for legacy data centers.
-Its very own hardware emulator Charon has been tested in a plethora of use cases across the globe.
-It emulates a range of vintage hardware such as SPARC, PA-RICS, VAX, PDP, and AlphsServers on a modern x86-based platform.
+Its very own hardware emulator, Charon has been tested in a plethora of use cases across the globe.
+It emulates a range of vintage hardware such as SPARC, PA-RISC, VAX, PDP, and AlphsServers on a modern x86-based platform.
+It can even emulate applications and move them to the cloud.

 Real-World Application